SSProve/ssprove/DOC.md

 While it can be enough for a lot of examples (our own examples mostly use equality as an invariant), it is not always sufficient.

-Another invariant the we propose is called `heap_ignore` and is defined as
+Another invariant we propose is called `heap_ignore` and is defined as
 ```coq
 Definition heap_ignore (L : {fset Location}) :=
   λ '(h₀, h₁),